 Creatine kinase: This test is done to check for muscle tissue damage (myopathy), which can cause weakness and pain of the shoulder and hip muscles.
 If the level of creatine kinase in the blood is elevated, muscle damage is likely.
-In people with polymyalgia rheumatica, muscle damage is absent, so the creatinine kinase level is normal.
+In people with polymyalgia rheumatica, muscle damage is absent, so the creatine kinase level is normal.

 Rheumatoid factor and anticyclic citrullinated peptide antibodies testing: These antibodies are present in up to 80% of people with rheumatoid arthritis but not in those with polymyalgia rheumatica.
 This test helps doctors distinguish between the two.

 Taking a low dose of prednisone, a corticosteroid, usually causes dramatic improvement.
 If people also have giant cell arteritis, a higher dose is prescribed to reduce the risk of blindness.
 As the symptoms subside, the dose is gradually reduced (tapered) to the lowest effective dose.
 Many people can stop taking prednisone in less than 1 year.
 However, some people need to take a low dose for several years.